Industries Class 8

 • Fire warning and fighting systems should be improved.

-• Storage capacity of toxic substances should be limited.
+• The storage capacity of toxic substances should be limited.

-• Pollution dispersion qualities in the industries should be improved.
+• Pollution dispersion qualities in industries should be improved.

 Distribution of Major Industries

-In the Industries for class 8 geography, chapter 5, the Distribution of Major Industries is important.
 The world’s major industries are the iron and steel industry, the textile industry and the information technology industry.
-The iron and steel and textile industry are the older industries while information technology is an emerging industry.
+The iron steel and textile industry are the older industries while information technology is an emerging industry.
 The countries in which the iron and steel industry is located are Germany, USA, China, Japan and Russia.
 The textile industry is concentrated in India, Hong Kong, South Korea, Japan and Taiwan.
 The major hubs of the Information technology industry are the Silicon Valley of Central California and the Bangalore region of India.

 Iron and Steel Industry